 Welcome to your NCLEX practice quiz on Safety and Infection Control.
 According to the NCLEX-RN test plan, about 9 to 15% of questions will come from this subcategory that includes content about the “nurse‘s ability required to protect clients, families, and healthcare personnel from health and environmental hazards.”
 Good luck, and hope you will learn a lot from this quiz.

 Safety and Infection Control Nursing Test Banks

-For this nursing test bank, we have included 75 NCLEX practice questions related to Safety and Infection Control subcategory that are divided into three sets.
+For this nursing test bank, we have included 75 NCLEX practice questions related to the Safety and Infection Control subcategory divided into three sets.
 Patient safety and infection control are essential and vital components of quality nursing care.
 A nurse’s ability to think critically and use this knowledge in the delivery of nursing care is essential to the well-being of the patients.

 Quizzes included in this guide are:

 - Safety and Infection Control NCLEX Practice Exam (Set 1: 25 Questions)

 - Safety and Infection Control NCLEX Practice Exam (Set 2: 25 Questions)

 - Safety and Infection Control NCLEX Practice Exam (Set 3: 25 Questions)

 - Read and understand each question before choosing the best answer.